Research Labs of the Centre

 Solar Energy Lab:

 The sun is the eternal energy source that sustains and links all life on earth.
 India is a tropical country, where sunshine is available for longer hours per day and in great intensity.
 Solar energy, therefore, has great potential as future energy source.

-The centre will develop technologies and know how on generation of solar energy and help the farmers to set up solar energy plants in villages for water heating, drying of agricultural and food products, distillation of water, detoxification of wastes, solar lights, solar pumps, solar power plants for village etc., thereby empowering people at the grassroots level.
+The centre will develop technologies and know-how about generation of solar energy and help the farmers to set up solar energy plants in villages for water heating, drying of agricultural and food products, distillation of water, detoxification of wastes, solar lights, solar pumps, solar power plants for villages etc., thereby empowering people at the grassroots level.

 Plant Tissue Culture Lab: